 Toccoa Falls College reserves the right to withdraw a student involuntarily.
-An administrative withdrawal results in the student's removal from course(s) and assignment of a failing grade (F) for the course(s).
+An administrative withdrawal results in the student's removal from course(s).
 An administrative withdrawal renders the student ineligible for any refund of institutional charges.
 Withdrawal grades are calculated as hours attempted.
 Reasons for administrative withdrawal may include, but are not limited to, the behavior of a student who: